How ‘Tstuds’ Change the Way Homes Are Insulated

 Courtesy of Tstud

 What Are the Benefits?

 Tstud’s thermal benefits are undoubtedly the main draw of the system.
 The closed-cell foam in the core of the Tstud gives it roughly three times the insulation value of a standard wood stud.
-By framing with Tstuds and filling in wall cavities with batts of insulation, builders create a fully insulated wall with no need for exterior insulation.
+Builders can create a fully insulated wall by framing with Tstuds and filling in wall cavities with batts of insulation.
 The studs, which before would have been area of weakness through which exterior temperatures could seep into a home, are now just as insulated as the fiberglass insulation sat next to them.

 There are also several structural benefits that come with using Tstuds.
 According to Tstud, tests conducted by an engineering firm have shown that Tstud prototypes are up to three times stronger than #2 2X6’s and four times stronger than traditional 2×4’s.
 Walls built with Tstuds can be up to 16 feet tall; floor and roof Tstud systems are now in the research and development phase.

 The image below shows how Tstud lumber can be used in a variety of ways when framing walls, from serving as a single top plate to stacking together to make a code-compliant header.